gaurav1699/TechprimelabAssignment-/README.md

 1. go to Frontend/src/app folder
 2. on terminal/cmd type --> npm install
 3. it will install all dependancies
-4. now run --> np serve
+4. now run --> ng serve

 # backend
 1. go to Backend/ folder